graphile/graphile.github.io/src/pages/postgraphile/connections.md

 ## Connections

-When a GraphQL field is expected to return a large list of database records, we typically implement a connection adhereing to the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm) (with a few enhancements).
+When a GraphQL field is expected to return a large list of database records, we typically implement a connection adhering to the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm) (with a few enhancements).
 This connection allows you to perform cursor-based